Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Methods

 \subsection{Assessment by domain experts}

-The participants in this study were PhD-level organic chemists, with a track record of publications in synthetic organic chemistry.
-To gather qualitative model output assessments from the expert chemists, we collected outputs on the Pistachio test set from five sources: dataset ground truth, our models (\locmodel, \smilesmodel~and \combinedmodel), and a dummy baseline which applies only rare reaction templates (omitting the most common $4000$) without any ranking.
-This allows us to compare between our models and the ground truths, as well as ground the results in a null baseline which, despite respecting some basic syntactic rules due to the use of templates, achieves close to zero recall of the reactants reported in the Pistachio dataset, and leads to mostly nonsensical suggestions which an attentive chemist should be able to immediately spot.
-For every pair of sources, we randomly sample several test products, and for each test product consider the top-2 predictions, as well as sample two more predictions from the top-10 from each source, selected so that we only compare between predictions at the same rank.
-Model predictions which match the test ground truth are discarded.
+The study participants were $9$ PhD-level organic chemists ($4$ at Microsoft and $5$ from major pharmaceutical companies), with a track record of publications and several years of hands-on experience in synthetic organic chemistry.
+We first collected outputs on the Pistachio test set from five sources: dataset ground truth, our models (\locmodel, \smilesmodel~and \combinedmodel), and a dummy baseline which applies only rare reaction templates (omitting the most common $4000$) without any ranking.
+This allows to compare between our models to ground truth, as well as ground the results in a null baseline which, despite respecting basic syntactic rules due to the use of templates, achieves close to zero recall and leads to mostly nonsensical suggestions which an attentive chemist should be able to spot.
+For every pair of sources we sample several test products, and for each consider the top 15 model predictions, only comparing between predictions at the same rank.
+Cases when the two predictions from the two sources are the same are discarded.

-Given a dataset of pairs of predictions, we ask the organic chemists to judge which of the predictions they prefer.
-The chemists were given no indication as to the source of each reaction, and order within the pairs was randomized to remove bias.
-We used the collected pairs in a Bradley-Terry model to estimate scores $s_i$ that fit pairwise win rates:
+Given a dataset of pairs of predictions, we ask the chemists to judge which one they prefer.
+They were given no indication as to the source of each reaction, and order within the pairs was randomized to remove bias.
+Coverage of different ranks and pairs of sources was not uniform, chosen to focus on important cases such as \combinedmodel~vs ground-truth (Extended Data Figure~\ref{fig:preference_raw}).
+We used comparisons against the dummy baseline to confirm that raters are attentive, but not in the following analysis.